ibm-cloud-docs/log-analysis/export.md

 {:shortdesc}

 Consider the following information when you export log data:
-* You export a set of log entries.
+* You can export a set of log entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
 * From the Web UI, when you export logs, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.
-* When you export logs programmatically, you can choose to send an email or to write logs in to your terminal.
 * The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.
 * When you export logs, you have a limit of lines that you can export in a request.
 You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.
-The maximum number of lines that you can export through the UI is `10.000` lines.
-The maximum number of lines that you can export per API request is `500.000` lines.

 ## Prerequisites